Mark Gold (activist)

 Mark Gold (born c.
 1953) is an English animal rights and veganism activist and writer.
-He has worked for Compassion in World Farming and Animal Aid, organised vegan events and is the author of four books on animal issues, a novel and two books on Wolverhampton Wanderers F. C. He is the founder of the charity the Vegan Compassion Group (formerly the Vegetarian Campaign Group).
+He has worked for Compassion in World Farming and Animal Aid, organised vegan events, and written books on animal issues and Wolverhampton Wanderers F.C.
+He founded the Vegan Compassion Group, formerly the Vegetarian Campaign Group.

 Life and career

-Mark Gold was born in Birmingham c.
+Gold was born in Birmingham c.
 1953 and studied English at York University.

-Gold worked for Compassion in World Farming from 1978 to 1983, before becoming National Organiser.
-He was Director of Animal Aid for 12 years.
+Gold worked for Compassion in World Farming from 1978 to 1983, before becoming national organiser.
+He was director of Animal Aid for 12 years.
 In 1992, he directed the short film Their Future in Your Hands for Animal Aid.
-In 2017, Gold organised Animal Aid's three-week Vegan Festival of Britain.
+In 2017, he organised Animal Aid's three-week Vegan Festival of Britain.
 In 2021, he organised Exeter Vegan Market.
 He continues to work for Animal Aid and also works for Citizens Advice.

-Gold has authored four books on animal issues: Assault and Battery: What Factory Farming Means for Humans and Animals (1983), Living Without Cruelty: Choose a Cruelty Free Lifestyle (1988), Animal Rights: Expanding the Circle of Compassion (1995) and Animal Century: A Celebration of Changing Attitudes to Animals (1998).
-The Observer voted Living Without Cruelty as one of the top green books of the period.
-In 2008, he published his first novel Cranks and Revolutions, which won praise from the British politician Tony Benn.
-He has published two books on Wolverhampton Wanderers F. C.: Under a Wanderers Star: Forty Pain Filled Years Following the Wolves (2002) and The Boys from the Black Country (2010).
+Gold has written four books on animal issues: Assault and Battery: What Factory Farming Means for Humans and Animals (1983), Living Without Cruelty: Choose a Cruelty Free Lifestyle (1988), Animal Rights: Expanding the Circle of Compassion (1995), and Animal Century: A Celebration of Changing Attitudes to Animals (1998).
+According to SportsBooks, The Observer included Living Without Cruelty among its top green books of the period.
+In 2008, Gold published his first novel, Cranks and Revolutions; the Sidmouth Herald reported that it was praised by Tony Benn.
+He has also published two books on Wolverhampton Wanderers F.C.: Under a Wanderers Star: Forty Pain Filled Years Following the Wolves (2002) and The Boys from the Black Country (2010).

-In 1986 Gold founded the Vegetarian Campaign Group, to "promote the ideals and practice of vegetarianism as a means of advancing the mental, physical and moral improvements of mankind".
-It has been since renamed to the Vegan Compassion Group, and promotes veganism.
-The charity operates in the UK, Nepal and Ethiopia.
+In 1986, Gold founded the Vegetarian Campaign Group, with the stated object of promoting "the ideals and practice of vegetarianism as a means of advancing the mental, physical and moral improvements of mankind".
+The charity was later renamed the Vegan Compassion Group and promotes veganism.
+It operates in the United Kingdom, Nepal, and Ethiopia.

 Personal life

-As of 1995, Gold was living with his partner, Emily, and stepson, in Devon, close to Honiton.
+As of 1995, Gold was living with his partner, Emily, and stepson in Devon, near Honiton.